dextorer/picasso/README.md

         .fit()
         .into(view);

-I will also add a method that will specify the corner radius.
+I will also add a method to specify the corner radius size.

 Picasso
 =======